🇺🇦 ARTEM, 13 YEARS OLD, Kherson → Vinnytsia, Participant of the project “Children of War: Testimonies and Analytics for International Advocacy”

 Artem studies in the 5th grade at a regular school in Vinnytsia.

-He loves learning — especially math, English, and history.
+He enjoys going to class, especially math, English, and physical education.

 His mom, a teacher herself and an advocate for inclusive education, believes in personalized learning: